 Protests are not like socks.
 One size does not fit all.
 Reaching back to the Tommie Smith and John Carlos protest template, which was a one-time demonstration in a once every four years international event and does not apply to today’s reality.
 The symbolic protest during the Olympic ceremonies was to call world attention on an international stage to the racial discrimination and segregation problems in America at the time.
 That iconic demonstration was fifty years ago when the racial problem was national in scope, and the civil rights movement was at its height.
 Since then, those grievances have been substantially addressed.
 It’s verified by the success of the civil rights movement, integration, the Civil Rights Act of 1964, the Voting Rights Act of 1965 and further evidenced by our subsequent spectacular economic and political advancement individually and collectively.

 The irony is these protesting black professional ballplayers, many of whom are multimillionaires and among the biggest group of economic beneficiaries of the success of the civil rights movement.
 They are also among the best examples of our spectacular economic progress as a race.
 News flash, the over-all battle has already been won.
 If you don’t know what you’re fighting for, you won’t know when you’re winning the fight.
-To paraphrase General Patton (George C Scott) “We don’t need to pay for the same real estate twice.”
+To paraphrase General Patton (as played by George C Scott), “We don’t need to pay for the same real estate twice.”

 This is an example of how conditioning works.
 We’re looking at people who are demonstrating and making ESPY group speeches for news media attention but unable to make the connection that this is where we are lacking and vulnerable.
 Having been subjected to years of thinking our only recourse to opposing injustice is to march and demonstrate for new media attention has folks conditioned to a way of thinking.